-If equipment is supplied from a dedicated battery which has no provision for charging from an external mains supply, the mains transient voltage shall be assumed to be 71 V peak.
+If equipment is supplied from a dedicated battery that has no provision for charging from an external MAINS SUPPLY, the MAINS TRANSIENT VOLTAGE shall be assumed to be 71 V peak.

 2.10.3.3 Clearances in primary circuits

 For insulation in PRIMARY CIRCUITS, between PRIMARY CIRCUITS and earth and between PRIMARY CIRCUITS and SECONDARY CIRCUITS, the following rules apply.